Vantaa: Population

-In 2017, 69% of the people aged 15 or older in Vantaa had completed further education.
-Thus 31% of the population had completed primary education at the most.
-38% had completed secondary education.
-Of the population who had completed tertiary education (31%), 9% had the lowest degree, 12% had a lower degree and 9% had a higher degree.
+In 2017, 69% of people aged 15 and over in Vantaa had completed higher education, meaning that 31% of the population had completed primary education at most.
+38% had completed upper secondary education.
+Of the population with tertiary education (31%), 9% had the lowest degree, 12% had a lower degree and 9% had a higher degree.

-The average income in Vantaa is lower than elsewhere in the Helsinki capital region, but still higher than in the rest of Finland.
-On the other hand, apartments in Vantaa are cheaper in average than in Helsinki and Espoo.

-Income levels in Vantaa vary greatly because of the differences between suburbs and detached house areas.
-Women in Vantaa earn about 71% in average of the income of men, which is slightly higher than the average in Finland (69%).

-Many families with children live in Vantaa, amounting to about 55% of all households.
-50.2% of the population in Vantaa are women.
+The average income in Vantaa is lower than elsewhere in the Helsinki Metropolitan Area, but still higher than in the rest of Finland.
+On the other hand, housing in Vantaa is on average cheaper than in Helsinki and Espoo.
+Income levels in Vantaa vary widely due to differences between suburbs and single-family areas.
+On average, women in Vantaa earn about 71% of men's income, which is slightly higher than the Finnish average (69%).
+Many families with children live in Vantaa, accounting for about 55% of all households.
+Women make up 50.2% of the population of Vantaa.